Who Has the Purchasing Power at Your Facility?

 Our survey finds that surgeons and managers both wield considerable influence, in the end joining forces to get the best buy.

-Yasmine Iqbal, Features Editor
+Yasmine Iqbal, Contributing Editor

 While facility managers still consider surgeons their No. 1 customers, they make sure their voices are heard when it comes to buying capital equipment.
 Furthermore, both surgeons and administrators usually insist on hard evidence that the purchase will pay off.
 Those are a few indications from our latest survey on capital equipment buying habits.